lcrespom/Modulator/README.md

 - Code
 	- Avoid hardcoded DOM id's in code, e.g. $('#my-button'), except for specifying containers at top level
+	- Review jQuery event registration to check that no event gets registered more than once
 	- Separate graph.ts into an independent npm module
 	- Reusable API to load & play presets without displaying the node graph, eventually to become an independent npm module (long term)